smirnov-mi/tech/aas/README.md

-# as a Service
+# * as a Service

-what can be delivered as a service, different stages for different goals.
+Basic overview of what can be delivered as a service, different stages for different goals.

 ## SAAS PAAS IAAS - RedHat